 Instead, you need to ensure you are being rewarded for the service you are providing, rather than how you provide it.
 This will ensure every minute saved is a minute you can still be paid for, while you are freed up to focus on other aspects of your business and your clients’ businesses.

-The solution is value pricing—setting the price for your services upfront, based on the perceived value you are providing to your client.
+The solution is value pricing—setting your accounting services pricing or bookkeeping services pricing upfront, based on the perceived value you are providing to your client.
 With this model, the smarter you work and more efficient you get, the more profit you will make.

 The data entry component of accounting, along with other aspects of compliance delivery, can now almost entirely be automated.
 This fact must be central in your efforts to improve your efficiency further.
 You need to embrace these advancements in technology and seize the opportunities that automation can offer your firm.